-AWS Backup Vault Lock is a feature that enables you to prevent changes to backup lifecycle as well as prevent manual deletion of backups, helping you meet your compliance requirements.
-AWS Backup Vault Lock implements safeguards that ensure you are storing your backups using a Write-Once-Read-Many (WORM) model.
+AWS Backup Vault Lock is a feature that helps you prevent changes to backup lifecycle as well as prevent manual deletion of backups, helping you meet your compliance requirements.
+AWS Backup Vault Lock implements safeguards that verifies you are storing your backups using a Write-Once-Read-Many (WORM) model.

 Q: Why should I use AWS Backup Vault Lock?

-You should use AWS Backup Vault Lock to ensure that no user, including administrators or perpetrators of malicious actions, can delete your backups or change their lifecycle settings such as retention periods and transition to cold storage.
+AWS Backup Vault Lock verifies that no user, including administrators or perpetrators of malicious actions, can delete your backups or change their lifecycle settings such as retention periods and transition to cold storage.
 AWS Backup keeps these backups according to your scheduled retention periods, helping you meet your business continuity goals.
-In addition, AWS Backup Vault Lock works seamlessly with backup policies such as retention periods, cold storage transitioning, cross-account, and cross-Region copy, providing you an additional layer of protection and helping you meet your compliance requirements.
+AWS Backup Vault Lock also works with backup policies such as retention periods, cold storage transitioning, and cross-account/Region copy.
+This provides an additional layer of protection and helps meet your compliance requirements.
 AWS Backup Vault Lock protects you from keeping backups that don’t meet your acceptable minimum and maximum retention periods.

-Q: How does AWS Backup Vault Lock differ from Amazon S3 Glacier Vault Lock?
+Q: How does AWS Backup Vault Lock differ from S3 Glacier Vault Lock?

-While AWS Backup Vault Lock applies to data residing in your AWS Backup backup vault, Amazon S3 Glacier Vault Lock applies to an individual Amazon S3 Glacier Vault.
+While AWS Backup Vault Lock applies to data residing in your AWS Backup backup vault, S3 Glacier Vault Lock applies to an individual S3 Glacier Vault.
 AWS Backup Vault Lock prevents manual deletion of backups and changes to backup lifecycle settings to help you centrally protect backups across AWS services.
-Amazon S3 Glacier Vault Lock enables you to enforce compliance controls that are designed to support long-term record retention for individual Amazon S3 Glacier vaults.
-Note that while Amazon S3 Glacier Vault has been assessed for compliance with SEC 17a-4f and CFTC 1.31(b)-(c), AWS Backup Vault Lock has not yet been assessed for compliance with these rules.
+S3 Glacier Vault Lock enables you to enforce compliance controls that are designed to support long-term record retention for individual S3 Glacier vaults.

 Q: How does AWS Backup Vault Lock work?

-AWS Backup Vault Lock is an optional configuration at the AWS Backup vault level and comprises three properties: minimum acceptable retention days, maximum acceptable retention days, and a cooling-off period.
+AWS Backup Vault Lock is an optional configuration at the AWS Backup vault level and comprises three properties: minimum acceptable retention days, maximum acceptable retention days, and grace time.
 It blocks backup deletion operations and changes to their lifecycle.

-The cooling-off period allows you to test the feature for a number of days you define.
-You can update and remove the AWS Backup Vault Lock configuration as long as the cooling-off period has not expired.
-Once the cooling-off period expires, AWS Backup will not allow any change to the configuration.
+With grace time, you can test the feature for a number of days you define.
+You can update and remove the AWS Backup Vault Lock configuration as long as the grace time has not expired.
+Once the grace time expires, AWS Backup will not allow any change to the configuration.

-Q: How does AWS Backup for Amazon S3 work?
+Q: How does AWS Backup for S3 work?

-AWS Backup allows you to define a central backup policy to manage backup and restore for your application across AWS services for compute, storage, and database services.
-Once you define your backup policy and assign S3 resources to that policy, AWS Backup automates the creation of S3 backups and stores those backups in an encrypted storage vault that you designate.
+With AWS Backup, you can define a central backup policy to manage backup and restore for your application across AWS services for compute, storage, and database services.
+Once you define your backup policy and assign S3 resources, AWS Backup automates the creation of S3 backups, and stores those backups in an encrypted storage vault that you designate.
 Create continuous point-in-time backups or periodic backups of S3 buckets, including object data, object tags, access control lists (ACLs), and user-defined metadata.
 The first backup is a full snapshot, while subsequent backups are incremental.
-If there is a data disruption event, you can choose a backup from the backup vault and restore an S3 bucket (or individual S3 objects) to a new or existing S3 bucket.
-The centralized policies in AWS Backup also let you define access controls and automate backup access management across all your accounts within your AWS Organizations.
+If there is a data disruption event, choose a backup from the backup vault and restore an S3 bucket (or individual S3 objects) to a new or existing S3 bucket.
+The centralized policies in AWS Backup also help you define access controls and automate backup access management across all your accounts within your AWS Organizations.

 Q: How are these capabilities different from what Amazon S3 provides?

 Both AWS Backup and Amazon S3 offer capabilities that help you manage the business continuity of your applications.
-While AWS Backup allows you to centrally manage backup and restore for your applications across multiple AWS services, S3 allows you to manage data in S3 buckets and objects.
+While you can centrally manage backup and restore for your applications across multiple AWS services with AWS Backup, with Amazon S3 you can manage data in S3 buckets and objects.
 If you’re a backup administrator responsible for the backups, restores, and compliance of your applications across multiple AWS services, you can use AWS Backup to meet those needs.
-S3 capabilities such as Versioning, Object Lock, and Replication help storage administrators preserve data and prevent the unintended deletion of S3 data.
+Amazon S3 capabilities such as Versioning, Object Lock, and Replication help storage administrators preserve data and prevent the unintended deletion of Amazon S3 data.
 You can use both sets of capabilities together to manage backup and restore across your organization.

 Q: Can I use an existing backup plan in AWS Backup to start backing up Amazon S3?

-Yes, if you already have a backup plan for your application and you want to use the same backup plan for S3, simply add your S3 resources to the existing backup plan using tags or S3 bucket ARNs.
-AWS Backup matches the tags in S3 buckets to the ones assigned to your backup plan and centrally backs up those S3 resources, along with other AWS services that your application uses.
+If you already have a backup plan for your application and want to use it for Amazon S3, add your Amazon S3 resources to the existing backup plan using tags or S3 bucket ARNs.
+AWS Backup matches the tags in S3 buckets to those assigned to your backup plan and backs up those resources, along with other AWS services your application uses.

 Q: What backup options are available in AWS Backup for Amazon S3?

-You have two backup options available for S3 resources in AWS Backup: continuous and periodic.
-Continuous backups allow you to restore S3 resources to any point in time within the last 35 days.
-You can use this point-in-time feature to restore your S3 resources to their condition at any time within the last 35 days.
-Periodic backups, on the other hand, allow you to retain data for an infinite period of time.
+You have two backup options available for Amazon S3 resources in AWS Backup: continuous and periodic.
+Continuous backups can restore Amazon S3 resources to any point in time within the last 35 days.
+You can use this point-in-time feature to restore your Amazon S3 resources to their condition at any time within the last 35 days.
+Periodic backups retain data for an infinite period.
 You can schedule snapshots using frequencies such as 1 hour, 12 hours, 1 day, 1 week, or 1 month, or create them on demand.
 Continuous backups are useful for undoing accidental deletions, while periodic snapshots can help you meet long-term data retention needs.

 Q: Are there any prerequisites to creating backups of S3 buckets?

 Yes, turning on S3 Versioning is a prerequisite to creating backups of S3 buckets and objects.
-Set a lifecycle expiration period for your versionsas well—if you don’t, your S3 costs could increase since AWS Backup backs up and stores all unexpired versions of your S3 data.
+Set a lifecycle expiration period for your versions as well—if you don’t, your S3 costs might increase since AWS Backup backs up and stores all unexpired versions of your S3 data.
 See the technical documentation for more information.

 AWS Backup support for VMware